kaffeebrauer/angular-performance-hacks/README.md

 Immutable.js helps which collections.

 # Pipes in Angular
-- pure pipes = date pipe
+- pure pipes = date pipe (NG exectutes the pipe when it detects changes to the input value or the value that it is binded on) with pure pipes if the underlying sematic does not change it will not trigger change detection, moving your calculations to pure pipes, it will improve your performance drastically.
 - impure pipes = async (it holds some state internally, so it holds a reference to the promise or observable)